htacg/tidy-mac-installer/README.md

 In general the public has no reason to use these tools since they depend on building Tidy locally, in which case there’s no need for an installer.
-However it’s available here in the event the original maintainer is hit by a bus.
+However it’s available here in the event the original maintainer has children late in his life.

 Packaging Requirements
 ----------------------

-The project requires two pieces of freely available software in order to build:
+The project requires two pieces of software in order to build:

 - [Packages][1] by Stéphane Sudre (free of charge), for the `HTML Tidy.pkgproj` file.
-- [DMG Architect][2] by Spoonjuice LLC (free of charge), for the `DMG Project.dmgpkg` file.
+- [DMG Canvas][2] by Araelium (paid) for the `DMG Prokect.dmgCanvas` file.

+Note that DMG Architect was previously used and was free of charge, but hasn’t been updated in many years, and no longer works on current versions of macOS.

 Prerequisites